mmb-carb/ESTA/docs/USERS_GUIDE.md

     by_region: True
     combine_regions: False
     eic_precision: 3
-    inventory_version: v0100

 The primary variables in this section are: `writers` which lists the output-creating classes, and `directories` which lists where you want the output files.
 All the rest of the variables in the default config files are specific to the EMFAC on-road process.

 The `by_region` variable can be set to `True` if you want each county to have it's own output file, or `False` if you want all counties in the same file.
-The `inventory_version` variable is just a string used to uniquely identify your model run.

 The `eic_precision` option is used to define how detailed you want to output your emissions.
 For instance, the outputs can be written using full EIC-14 categories by setting this option to `14`.
 But if the outputs are written using only EIC-3 (`eic_precision: 3`), the output files might be about 100 times smaller.